jrtechs/bash_manager/README.md

 alias ss="python3 /path/to/this/file/ssh_manager.py"
 ```

-To make this easier, the configuation manager of this program will has the option to
+To make this easier, the configuration manager of this program will has the option to
 append this and a few other aliases to your bash manager.
 This will automatically
 use the location of the scripts in the file.